 Understand the Risks

 Heart disease is not a men’s issue.
-It’s a people issue, one that happens to kill one woman in the United States almost every 80 seconds.
+It’s a people issue, one that happens to kill one woman in the United States almost 80 seconds, according to the American Heart Association.
 This disease takes a woman’s life about every minute and a half, and yet, women are repeatedly dismissed when they voice their physical symptoms.
 Let that sink in.
 Clearly, things have to change.

 The good news is that lifestyle changes and education may prevent 80 percent of heart disease events.
 So if you’re willing to make adjustments, you can prolong your life.